The 75/1.8 m.Zuiko: (Tested on the E-M1 with firmware v 1.1.)

 I was disappointed to find that the lens does not come with a matching lens hood, and that Olympus want $79.95 + tax + shipping for their LH-61F.
 So, being a thrifty soul, I purchased JJC's J61-F lens hood, on eBay, for $29.95 including shipping, and with no tax!
 It is beautifully made and while I cannot prove it, if I were a betting man, I'd bet that JJC (or whoever actually made the JJC) is the OEM who also makes the genuine Olympus hood.
 I can see no real difference, other than the label - and the price!

 There is little to say, beyond this, except to say that the optical performance (that's why you buy a lens, isn't it?) is simply stellar!
 I've not been as happy with a lens, since I purchased my Leica 90/2 Summicron!
-In fact, I suspect the 75/1.8 Zuiko is sharper than the Leica Summicron!
+In fact, though I've not done any scientific testing, I suspect the 75/1.8 Zuiko is sharper than my Leica Summicron!